kubaglowczynski/kubaglowczynski/README.md

 # **`Welcome 👋`**
 Hi!
 My name is Kuba.
-I am a student of management and economics from Poland.
+I am a student of management and economics.
 In my free time I like to program.
 That's all.

 ### 💻 Languages and tools which I use:
 <a href="#" onclick="return false;"><img align="left" width="30px" style="padding-right:10px; pointer-events:none;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg"/></a>